America’s real migrant crisis is the one you’ve never heard of

 Jerana, 21, is petite and reticent around strangers.
 Jaymiola, 18, is taller and more outgoing.
 But the sisters have the same shy smile, wear their hair in the same bun, and have a habit of completing each other's sentences.
 They're also two of the approximately 8,000 homeless residents of Hawaii.
 (These are the names they gave me, spelling them patiently but making no pretense of authenticity—hardly any homeless residents I spoke to for this story wanted to use their real names.)
 The state has the highest rate of homelessness of any in the country, and Honolulu has more homeless than any comparably sized city.

 But Hawaii's homeless epidemic has masked another crisis, one that implicates the highest levels of the US government and has left thousands of legal US residents mired in poverty and homelessness.
-Jaymiola and Jerana's family came to Hawaii, via Guam, from the island state of Chuuk in the Federated Republic of Micronesia (FSM).
+Jaymiola and Jerana's family came to Hawaii, via Guam, from the island state of Chuuk in the Federated States of Micronesia (FSM).
 The FSM and two other countries in the Micronesian region have a special relationship with the United States, one that cedes huge swaths of the Pacific Ocean to US military control and gives Micronesians the ability to come freely to America to work and live.

 But the federal government has revoked some of the benefits previously available to Micronesians, leaving them unable to afford the health care many of them came for and the high cost of living in Hawaii, their main destination.
 With climate change inundating the Pacific islands and rendering them increasingly uninhabitable, the flow of migrants is likely to grow in the coming years, along with the struggles of the Micronesians who come to America in search of something better.